 How To Calculate the Dimensions of a Box

 The dimensions of a box formula is pretty straightforward: length x width x height.
 This format is also what your product packaging provider will use when creating your containers.
 The length of the box is the longest side when looking at it from the top.
 The width of the box is the shortest side when looking at it from the top.
-And last but not least, the height is the side that’s perpendicular to the sides you used to measure the length and width.
+Last but not least, the height is the side that’s perpendicular to the sides you used to measure the length and width.
 (Sometimes you’ll see this measurement referred to as depth instead of height.)

 Measuring the Exterior or Interior Dimensions of a Box

 One common mistake when measuring the dimensions of a box is to take the outside measurements.
 Measuring box dimensions this way doesn’t properly take into account the thickness of the box, especially if you’re using a heavier material like corrugated cardboard.
 The double-walled structure of corrugated cardboard can add quite a bit of additional bulk.
 So using interior measurements ensures a perfect fit for the product, regardless of how thick the walls of your product packaging are.
 Using exterior dimensions risks ending up with boxes that are too small, with your products squeezed tightly up against the side of the container or not fitting at all.
-That’s why most companies that provide product packaging require that box dimensions be taken from the interior, not the exterior.
+That’s why most companies that provide product packaging require box dimensions from the interior, not the exterior.

 Calculating the Volume of a Box